 Course assignments will likely include research exercises, conference abstracts, grant proposals, peer reviews, and paper revisions.

-As we move into an era of greater climate instability, the physical reality and cultural imaginary of climate will shape how we imagine the collective futures of humans and other living creatures of the Earth.
-In this course we will investigate the contribution of the arts and humanities to our understanding of the significance of climate change.
-We will read a wide range of climate-related texts from the twentieth and twenty-first centuries, some nonfiction (climate studies, animal studies, plant studies, environmental humanities), but mostly from the emerging textual and graphic genres of climate fiction, stories that are grounded in realities of planetary climate crisis, mass extinction, climate-induced migration, and economic collapse: a world in which former habits of mind and body are incompatible with situations on the ground, in the air, and under the water.
-The diverse authors whose works we will study (Atwood, Ballard, Bacigalupi, Chanter, El Akkad, Ghosh, Itäranta, Lunde, Powers, Robinson, Stewart, Turner, and others) show that creating new habits is difficult; it is easier to find fear, cynicism, and despair – none of which responses, it is clear, is up to the challenges of the real futures that approach us.
+As we enter an era of increasing climate instability, physical reality and the cultural imaginary of climate will shape how we envisage the collective futures of humans and other living creatures of the Earth.
+In this course we will investigate the contribution of the arts and humanities to our understanding of climate change.
+We will read a wide range of climate-related texts from the twentieth and twenty-first centuries, some nonfiction (climate studies, animal studies, plant studies, environmental humanities), but mostly from the emerging textual and graphic genres of climate fiction, stories that are grounded in realities of planetary climate crisis, mass extinction, climate-induced migration, and economic collapse: a world in which former habits of mind and body are incompatible with situations on the ground, in the air, and in the water.
+The diverse authors whose works we will study (Ballard, Ellis, Ghosh, Giono, Itäranta, Latour, Le Guin, Myers, Muir, Neufeld, Powers, Stengers, Turner, Watkins, Wright, Zylinska and others) show that creating new habits is difficult; it is easier to find fear, cynicism, and despair – none of which responses, it is clear, is up to the challenges of the real futures that approach us.

 Much of what we will read is, implicitly and explicitly, an indictment of the blind hubris, cruel appetite, and reckless improvidence that have pushed us all toward terrible ends.
 This course proposes that the literary imagination of climate, haunted by the allures and negations of crisis, may also point in the direction of an ethic of climate that embraces critical reflection, shared responsibility, and hopeful resolve.